Funded education and training programs

 Skills for Work and Study: Community Services

-This course will prepare you for working in the community services sector and studying the CHC22015 Certificate II in Community Services and/or the CHC32015 Certificate III in Community Services at Yarraville Community Centre.
+This course will prepare you for working in the community services sector and studying the CHC32015 Certificate III in Community Services at Yarraville Community Centre.
+This program is delivered twice a year, contact YCC for the next start.

 Skills for Work and Study: Aged Care

-This course will prepare you for working in the aged care sector and studying the CHC 33015 Certificate III in Individual Support (Ageing & HACCs) at Yarraville Community Centre.
+This course will prepare you for working in the aged care sector and studying the CHC33021 Certificate III in Individual Support (Ageing & Disability) at Yarraville Community Centre.
+This program is delivered twice a year, contact YCC for the next start date.

 Nationally Recognised Certificate Courses